Mechatronics-SDSU/Mechatronics-2023/embedded/embedded_node_jv/README.md

 - Timer + ISR driven events if periodic queries are requested.
 (Interval Timer)
 - Slow Speed tasks should be avoided entirely, instead these should be offloaded to subsystems

+## T4 Pinout
+The T4 Pinout described in the attached PNG (T4_Pinout.png) is representative
+of the current on-board pinout that is being used at any given time.
+Many pin assignments are subject to change over time and future plans for
+boards should only be done after consulting Joseph to ensure the most
+current pinout is posted.

 ## RP2040 Dependencies
 - RP2040 C SDK